Alessandro1103/obsidian/Vault1/Zettelkasten/Homework1.md

 Let's consider the dataset:
 ![[Pasted image 20231120115712.png|300]] ![[Pasted image 20231120115818.png|300]]
 In the first image there is the data set 1 with all the classes represented by each colour and a lot of data mixed together making it difficult to distinguish them.
-For this reason I split the data and extracted a percentage of elements from each group to make the dataset more readable.
-The test sample represents 33% of the total set of input and the result can be approximated respect to the complete blid test, that
+For this reason I split the data and extracted a total of 500 elements from each group to make the dataset more readable.
+This was made only for the graphical representation, of course the training and the test size set is inalterated.

 ---
 # References